How Maggie’s is redefining cancer care through gardens designed for healing, soothing and liberating

 At the Royal Oldham Hospital, garden designer Rupert Muldoon employed airy white birch trees to draw light into a garden space below dRMM’s column-raised Maggie’s building.
 ‘Designing a healing garden, for me, meant embracing as much nature as possible,’ Muldoon reflects.
 ‘I imagined a woodland garden of suggestive routes, inviting exploration.
 Working with Maggie’s is liberating – there is freedom to create what you are most passionate about.’

-Maggie's Southampton, garden by Sarah Price
+Maggie's Southampton, architecture by Amanda Levete, garden by Sarah Price

 Wyatt remarks on a favourite space within the garden at Maggie’s Manchester, designed by Dan Pearson, which features raised beds for vegetable cultivation.
 ‘There’s a lot of activity – people having conversations over doing something practical with their hands, like shelling peas; that’s always magical to see.
 There’s a covered veranda, and you see people asleep in chairs with a sheepskin blanket over them – it might be raining, but they can still be outside’.
 Vital to all Maggie’s gardens is a carefully selected, highly skilled gardener, who continues the designer’s vision but also develops its unique character, often leading a regular group of volunteers in practical, accessible gardening activities.

-Maggie's Glasgow, garden by Lily Jencks
+Maggie's Glasgow, architecture by Rem Koolhaas, garden by Lily Jencks

 In many cases, the gardens play a crucial role in softening the passage between the hospital consultancy room and the Maggie’s premises, particularly for patients immediately after diagnosis, Wyatt explains – something Maggie felt keenly.
 ‘As soon as you get out, the way-finding and the time it takes to get to the centre is really important.
 That’s why we insist on being as near to oncology as we can, and we insist on influencing as much of that surrounding landscape as we can’.

-Maggie's Leeds by Heatherwick Studio features gardens by
+Maggie's Leeds by Heatherwick Studio

 A good example can be seen in the extended garden at Maggie’s West London, where Dan Pearson conceived an intimate pathway weaving below the hospital’s large London plane trees, leading through lush seasonal planting – including scented sweet box, soft hellebores and Japanese anemones – to the centre itself.
 ‘Those meandering spaces give a person time to pause, time to digest; spaces where you can sit down, where you feel comforted and secure, before you get to the front door.
 That’s why the garden is so important – it’s that transition from the medical to the Maggie’s environment.’